Mackenzie Wood: Club career

-Chicago Stars
+Wood joined the Chicago Red Stars (later named Chicago Stars FC) as a non-roster trialist in the 2023 preseason.
+On March 25, she signed with the Stars on an injury replacement contract, making her professional debut two weeks later in the club's friendly against the Mexico national team on April 8.
+On August 30, she signed a new three-year contract, with the option to extend for another year, and was sent on a season-long loan to Division 1 Féminine club Reims.
+There she was the second-choice goalkeeper behind Kinga Szemik, earning two starts in the Coupe de France Féminine in January 2024.

-Wood was invited to train with the Chicago Red Stars (later named Chicago Stars FC) as a non-roster trialist in the 2023 preseason.
-She signed an injury replacement contract with the team on March 25 and made her professional debut in a friendly against the Mexico national team on April 8.
-On August 30, she signed a three-year contract with a one-year option and was immediately loaned to French club Stade de Reims for a year.
-She made two starts for Reims in the Coupe de France féminine in January 2024.
+Wood was recalled to Chicago during the NWSL preseason in February 2024.
+On May 13, she made her NWSL debut as a 62nd-minute substitute for an injured Alyssa Naeher in a 3–1 win over the Utah Royals.
+The following two weeks, she made her first NWSL starts in losses to NJ/NY Gotham FC and Racing Louisville FC.
+She also made two appearances in the NWSL x Liga MX Femenil Summer Cup.

-Wood was called back to the Red Stars during the 2024 preseason.
-She made her first NWSL appearance on May 13, 2024, substituting for Alyssa Naeher due to injury in the 62nd minute of the 3–1 win against the Utah Royals.
-She made her first NWSL regular-season starts in losses to NJ/NY Gotham FC and Racing Louisville FC over the next two weeks.
+In May 2025, Wood picked up an injury and was placed on the 45-day injury list.
+The following month, she re-signed with the Stars on a contract through 2027.

-In June 2025, Wood picked up an injury and was placed on the Stars' 45-day injury list.
-While recuperating, she re-signed with Chicago through 2027.
+In March 2026, Wood joined the Portland Thorns on a season-long loan.